 Plants are another kind of ‘adulting’ gift, you can only give them to people you know will be able to handle the responsibility (or not freak out at the prospect).
 We all have responsible adults in our lives, and plants can be a lovely little gift for the right kind of person.
 Something to nurture that also provides a lovely bit of decor.
-If you fancy giving a plant this Christmas, why not give a plant thats also really nifty for cleaning air?
+If you fancy giving a plant this Christmas, why not give a plant thats also really nifty for cleaning air and making your home a lil more sustainable?

 Here are my top choices for a green gift: